Fat Trel: Legal issues

 In 2016, Fat Trel was arrested twice in unrelated incidents.
 In March, he was arrested in Anne Arundel County for using counterfeit currency at a Maryland casino.
 Fat Trel claimed he got the money from a D.C. convenience store ATM.
 In April, he was arrested in Arlington County, Virginia for driving while intoxicated, narcotics distribution, speeding, and other charges.
 He spent over a year in Arlington County Jail, before being released on September 22, 2017.
 While in prison, he recorded nearly 250 songs.

 On July 8, 2018, Fat Trel was pulled over in Prince George's County, Maryland for traffic violations and had his vehicle searched.
-Police found a .40 caliber ghost gun pistol with ten rounds of ammunition in the car.
+Police found a .40 caliber privately made pistol with ten rounds of ammunition in the car.
 Fat Trel told police the weapon was his and he was arrested.
 He faced a maximum of 10 years in federal prison and pleaded guilty on September 22, 2020.
 On September 24, 2021, U.S. District Judge Paula Xinis sentenced Fat Trel to two years and six months in federal prison, followed by three years of supervised release.
 On October 15, 2021, Fat Trel was released from prison due to time served.

 On December 8, 2021, Fat Trel was later arrested again, and he was booked at the Arlington County Sheriff's Office on four counts of a Revocation of Suspended Sentence and Probation in connection to a 2018 arrest.
 Trel was in custody awaiting bond and has a court date scheduled for January 14, 2022.
 On January 14, 2022, he was sentenced to a year and a half in prison.
 On November 21, 2022, Fat Trel was finally released from prison.

 Personal life

-Fat Trel has a son and a daughter.
+Fat Trel has two sons and a daughter.
 He is a Christian.

 In 2018, after being released from prison, Fat Trel told XXL that he was sober and his mixtape Finally Free was the first mixtape he produced sober.
 He described the challenges of quitting lean and cited the death of Fredo Santana as a wake up call.